more…

 1923 map

-the “Parish Rooms” after volunteers built a second small room at the rear to to
+as the “Parish Rooms” after volunteers built a second small room at the rear to

-accommodate a full size snooker table which was given to the village by a local
+to accommodate a full size snooker table which was given to the village by a

-benefactor.
-After the extension was completed, it was determined that a rear
+local benefactor.
+After the extension was completed, it was determined that a

-fire exit was required by law, so a door was added but no access was available and
+rear fire exit was required by law, so a door was added but no access was

 Of the many